fobordo/School_District_Analysis/README.md

 </p>

 <p align="center">
- New Math Scores by Grade DataFrame Filtered on Thomas High School
+ Updated Math Scores by Grade DataFrame Filtered on Thomas High School

  ![math_scores_by_grade_ths_new](/README_Images/math_scores_by_grade_ths_new.png)
 </p>

-As seen in the Original Math Scores by Grade vs. New Math Scores by Grade DataFrames filtered on Thomas High School above, the grades for 9th grade previously showed 83.6, but now show "nan" after they were replaced with NaNs.
+As seen in the Original Math Scores by Grade vs. Updated Math Scores by Grade DataFrames filtered on Thomas High School above, the grades for 9th grade previously showed 83.6, but now show "nan" after they were replaced with NaNs.

 <p align="center">
  Original Reading Scores by Grade DataFrame Filtered on Thomas High School